MontiCore/EmbeddedMontiArc/README.md

 Now you can simply run the code and send the trained model back to your machine using ``scp``.

-Here is an example bash script to configure the system using SLURM commands.
+Here is an example batch script.

 ```
 #!/usr/local_rwth/bin/zsh